Crutchfield History, Family Crest & Coats of Arms

 - P. W. Crutchfield, American politician, Mayor of Winston, North Carolina, 1896-98

-- M. Inez Crutchfield, American Democrat politician, Presidential Elector for Tennessee, 1996; Member of Democratic National Committee from Tennessee, 2004-08
+- M. Inez Crutchfield, American Democratic Party politician, Presidential Elector for Tennessee, 1996; Member of Democratic National Committee from Tennessee, 2004-08

-- Lee Crutchfield, American Democrat politician, Delegate to Democratic National Convention from Kentucky, 1964
+- Lee Crutchfield, American Democratic Party politician, Delegate to Democratic National Convention from Kentucky, 1964

 - Joyce Crutchfield, American politician, Workers World Candidate for Presidential Elector for Michigan, 1988